awesome-foss/awesome-sysadmin/README.md

   * [Buildbot](http://buildbot.net/) - Python-based toolkit for continuous integration.
   * [CapsuleCD](https://github.com/AnalogJ/capsulecd) - CD script for automating package/library releases (npm, cookbooks, gems, pip, jars, etc).
+  * [concourse](http://concourse.ci/) - A modern tool to gain visibility on the CI/CD pipeline.
+The flexible, declarative DSL is easy to learn and powerful to use.
   * [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
   * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - Based off of ruby.
 They also provide GitLab, which manages git repositories.
   * [Go](http://www.go.cd/) - Continuous delivery server.